Almost sure multifractal spectrum of SLE: Preliminaries

 \subsection{Zero-one laws}

 In this section we will prove that the multifractal spectrum and integral means spectrum of an $\op{SLE}_\kappa(\ul\rho)$ curve are a.s.\ deterministic and do not depend on $\ul\rho$ or on which complementary component of the curve we consider.
+These statements will be used to conclude the proofs of our main results in Section~\ref{haus lower sec} once we show that the desired lower bounds on the quantities we are interested in hold with positive probability for one specific type of SLE.